 Patch 7.0 is packed with changes to items.
 Including the introduction of legendary items and changes to the itemization and reward system.

 Legendary items will have unique effects that will alter the way you play your character, like set bonuses but all in one item.
 Plus, they can be upgraded so that you don’t have to replace them down the line.
-However, the current set of bonuses are being removed with this patch
+However, the current set bonuses are being removed with this patch.

 And with all these changes to customization, combat, and items, 7.0 introduces a much-needed loadout system.
 Allowing you to change gear and abilities on the fly thanks to pre-sets!

 Final Fantasy 7 Rebirth: Ultimate Beginners Guide

 Survive this new rebirth!